 The HWE kernel strikes a balance between stability and hardware support, making it ideal for desktop LTS installations that need newer drivers without full distribution upgrades.
 Zabbly tracks mainline kernel development with minimal modifications, delivering upstream features and hardware support as they land in stable releases.
 XanMod applies extensive performance patches targeting gaming and high-performance computing, while Liquorix focuses on desktop responsiveness and multimedia workloads with low-latency optimizations.

 Production servers should favor Ubuntu’s default GA kernel or the HWE kernel for tested stability and enterprise support.
-Performance-focused kernels like XanMod and Liquorix trade thorough testing for cutting-edge optimizations, making them better suited for workstations, development machines, and non-critical systems where you can tolerate occasional instability in exchange for performance gains.
+Performance-focused kernels like XanMod and Liquorix trade thorough testing for newer performance patches, making them better suited for workstations, development machines, and non-critical systems where you can tolerate occasional instability in exchange for performance gains.

 When to Use the HWE Kernel

-Before installing the HWE kernel, first consider whether your use case actually benefits from newer kernel features.
-In essence, the HWE stack trades the absolute stability of the GA kernel for better hardware support and performance optimizations.
+Consider whether your use case actually benefits from newer kernel features before installing HWE.
+The HWE stack trades the absolute stability of the GA kernel for better hardware support and performance optimizations.

 Scenarios Where HWE Makes Sense

-• Gaming and graphics performance: Mesa updates, better Wayland support, improved GPU scheduling, and frame pacing fixes arrive faster through HWE
+- Gaming and graphics performance: Mesa updates, better Wayland support, improved GPU scheduling, and frame pacing fixes arrive faster through HWE.
+For AMD and Intel graphics, consider upgrading Mesa drivers alongside the HWE kernel for better frame rates and reduced latency

 When to Stick With the GA Kernel

 Ubuntu server installations default to the GA kernel and provide HWE as an optional install.
-In contrast, desktop installations automatically track the HWE stack.
-Additionally, some Dell, HP, and Lenovo machines ship with separate OEM kernels that follow a different cadence, so run the following command to check if your machine uses the OEM track instead of HWE.
+Desktop installations automatically track the HWE stack.
+Some Dell, HP, and Lenovo machines ship with separate OEM kernels maintained by hardware vendors that follow a different update cadence than standard HWE or GA kernels.

 Check Your Current Kernel Version

-Before installing the HWE kernel, first check which kernel version your system currently runs.
-This confirmation helps you verify whether the HWE installation succeeds and whether you’re already running an HWE kernel.
+Check which kernel version your system currently runs to verify whether the HWE installation succeeds and whether you’re already running an HWE kernel.

 Open a terminal with Ctrl + Alt + T and run: